A-Rush-R/Adobe-Behaviour-Simulation-Challenge-Team-80/Main/Task_1/READMe.md

 ```

 ### Running the model
-Make sure to download the the dataset and give the path to it in the code below
+- Make sure you are in the `Task_1/` directory and download the dataset there.
+- Run the command below for getting the like predictions :-
 ```
 python main.py "<$path_to_excel_file>"
 ```